- Office of Budget and Financial Management

 Coordination and Compliance Division

-The Coordination and Compliance Division (CCD) acts as a liaison between headquarters and field offices on OFO’s interoffice actions, including coordination with program offices on policy development, clearance documents, audits, repayment agreements, correspondence, and waivers.
-It also manages the dissemination of technical assistance funds to assist field offices in meeting PIH priorities.
+The Coordination and Compliance Division (CCD) acts as a liaison between headquarters and field offices on OFO’s interoffice actions, including coordination with program offices on policy development, clearance documents, audits, repayment agreements, correspondence, disaster management, and waivers.
+It also manages the dissemination of technical assistance funds to assist field offices in meeting PIH priorities, develops resources and tools, and assists with the development and coordination of technical assistance for the Public Housing and the Housing Choice Voucher Programs.
+The team also tracks progress on HCV utilization and public housing occupancy goals identified in HUD’s Strategic Plan.

 Regional Networks and Field Offices